Introduction

 Another significant factor in the current use of luxury goods as a status symbol arises from changes in society during the 20th Century, as described by the 1957 study “Family and Kinship in East London”.
 It focused on East London, a relatively poor area, where, typically, most of a person’s close relatives would live close by, often in the same street, and where everyone knew the other neighbours nearby.

-They found that it was only when nuclear families were moved, by the government, out to new neighbourhoods, where they were no longer surrounded by close family, that people suddenly started to want to buy more expensive cars and other status symbols to show how they were better than their new neighbours who were strangers.
+The researchers found that it was only when nuclear families were moved, by the government, out to new neighbourhoods, where they were no longer surrounded by close family, that people suddenly started to want to buy more expensive cars and other status symbols to show how they were better than their new neighbours who were strangers.
 The concept of “Keeping up with the Joneses” arose in this era.

 Luxury has always been about uniqueness and customization, such as selling items as limited editions or one-off pieces (as fine art is), offering bespoke options and personalization.